 O.C also called instrument conditioning refers to the process that our behaviour produces certain consequences & how we behave in future will depend on what those consequences.
 If our action have pleasant effect then we will be more likely to repeat them in future.
 If however our actions have unpleasant effect we are less likely to repeat them in future.

-"Thus accordingtTo theory behaviour is the function of its consequences.
+Thus according to this theory, behaviour is the function of its consequences.

 Operant Behaviour & their Consequences

-Behaviour Consequence The Individual Work Talk to others Enter Restaurant Enter Library is paid meets more people obtains food find a book
+Behaviour Consequence The Individual Work Talk to others Enter Restaurant is paid meets more people obtains food

+Enter Library find a book